 '''

-./configure --prefix=/usr --docdir=/usr/share/doc/bison-3.0.4
+./configure --prefix=/usr --docdir=/usr/share/doc/bison-3.5.2

 '''

 There is a circular dependency between bison and flex with regard to the checks.
-If desired, after installing flex in the next section, the bison checks can be run with make check.
+If desired, after installing flex in the next section, the bison package can be rebuilt and the bison checks can be run with make check.

-6.29.2.
+6.32.2.
 Contents of Bison